katokishin/docker-lnd/README.md

 # lnd for Docker

 Docker image that runs lnd in a container for easy deployment.
+Modified some parameters to run on mainnet.

 The image contains the latest [lnd](https://github.com/lightningnetwork/lnd) daemon and [lndconnect](https://github.com/LN-Zap/lndconnect).